 A first-time DUI conviction with no injury is a misdemeanor.
 Penalties typically include a fine and suspended jail sentence.
 The judge also orders DUI school and a victim impact panel.

 A first-time DUI also carries a six-month driver’s license suspension.
-But defendants can usually drive immediately on a restricted license.

 - Learn more about driving under the influence of marijuana (DUID)

-7. What are the medical marijuana laws?
+7. What are the medical marijuana laws in Nevada?

 Cardholders may buy up to 2.5 ounces of usable weed within a 14-day period.
 Usable weed includes: